Uptane Standard for Design and Implementation 2.1.0

 SOTA: Software Updates Over-the-Air

 VIN: Vehicle Identification Number

 However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
-Readers interested in such documentation should refer to published papers that cover this topic.
+Readers interested in such documentation can refer to published papers that cover this topic.
 [UPTANEESCAR]

 3.1.
 Why Uptane requires a standards document

-A standards document that can guide the safe design, integration and deployment of Uptane in vehicles is needed at this time because:
+A standards document that can guide the safe design, integration, and deployment of Uptane in vehicles is needed at this time because:

 - The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code.
 [USATODAY]